jboullion/jboullion/README.md

 💻 I am a full stack developer who loves to work on a little bit of everything.

 🚀 I am the IT director at [Nexus Aurora](https://nexusaurora.org/).
 We are a volunteer organization which incubates open source projects with a focus on human space settlement.
 I designed and developed their website in a custom WordPress theme.
-I also created a [couple of tools](https://nexusaurora.org/calculators/) about important space settlement concepts.
+I also created a [couple of tools](https://nexusaurora.org/calculators/) about important space settlement concepts which are hosted on the Nexus Aurora website.

 ☀️ I work with [RENEW Wisconsin](https://www.renewwisconsin.org/) to help them achive their goals of enacting government legislation to further the growth of renewable energy in my home state.